kalxas/rasdaman/doc/main/08_dev-guide-cpp.rst

 (5)  Memory for the image set is allocated using the new operator of
      class ``r_Object``.
-As additional arguments, the new operator gets the database object in which it is to be inserted and the type name which was created in the database using the RasDL proc­essor (see :ref:`sec-typedefrasdl`).
+As additional arguments, the new operator gets the database object in which it is to be inserted and the type name which was created in the database (see :ref:`sec-rasql-typedef`).

      ::